OlgaFromDFS/The_type_counter_in_the_object/README.md

 ```

 Use the module as shown in the example.
 Create a variable.
 Write an instance of the imported module to the variable.
-Through the dot, specify the function ```createObjectOfType(object)```
+Through the dot, specify the function ```createObjectOfType(object)``` with an object argument.
-Write to it, through a dot from the "module", a function (createObjectOfType(object)) with an object argument.
 This function will return a new object with types and their number to ```result```.

 ```js
 const result = typesCounterInTheObject.createObjectOfTypes({ field: undefined, anotherField: [], yetAnother: [undefined] });